lunduniversity/introsofteng/README.md

 # introsofteng
 Teaching material for "Introduction to Software Engineering" at Lund University, LTH. http://cs.lth.se/etsa02/

-GitHub releases are used to manage versions of the teaching material for different course sessions, e.g., the final version from [2018](https://github.com/lunduniversity/introsofteng/releases/tag/v1.5-final2018)
+GitHub releases are used to manage versions of the teaching material for different course sessions.
+Course history:
+* <2018 - Not on GitHub.
+Project task related to bicycle garage management.
+* [2018](https://github.com/lunduniversity/introsofteng/releases/tag/v1.5-final2018) - Introduced RoboCode projects and the LU Rumble.
+16 teams with 6 students, each fielding up to 5 bots.

 ## Contents of this repo